-A Web site complements the museum complex and offers photographs, music, (hear “Three O’clock Blues”) and more information at http://www.bbkingmuseum.org.
+A website complements the museum complex and offers photographs, music, (hear “Three O’clock Blues”) and more.
+Visit http://www.bbkingmuseum.org.

-Christine Wilson is director of publications for the Mississippi Department of Archives and History and managing editor of The Journal of Mississippi History, the quarterly publication of the Mississippi Historical Society.
+Christine Wilson, retired director of publications for the Mississippi Department of Archives and History and managing editor of The Journal of Mississippi History, the quarterly publication of the Mississippi Historical Society.